nf-core/diseasemodulediscovery/docs/output.md

 ### Seed permutation

-If provided with the `--run_seed_permutation` parameter the pipeline runs a leave-one-out analysis, to check how robust a module discovery method is against small changes in the seed set and to calculate a rediscovery rate.
+If provided with the `--run_seed_permutation` parameter, the pipeline runs a leave-one-out analysis to check how robust a module discovery method is against small changes in the seed set and to calculate a rediscovery rate.
 Starting with the original seed set, the pipeline creates new versions of the set by leaving out one seed at a time.
 For each of these perturbed seed sets, a new disease module is inferred using the same method.

 #### Robustness

 Each perturbed module is compared to the original module to see how similar they are, using the Jaccard index (`|A ∩ B| / |A ∪ B|`) of the node sets.
 The higher the Jaccard similarities, the more robust the module is to small input perturbations.

-The corresponding distribution as well as its mean value are part of the MultiQC report.
+The corresponding distribution, as well as its mean value, is part of the MultiQC report.

 #### Rediscovery rate